Nataphol Teepsuwan: Careers

 Nataphol is a businessman and the executive of the Campana tile business.
 He also holds the position of General Manager of Royal Thai Company Limited in the Dubai Branch and overseeing the expansion of "Royal Thai" branded carpet in the Middle East.
 Nataphol was also the President of Rugby School Thailand.

 Political careers

 Nataphol turns himself into political careers by running the election for a member of the House of Representatives in the 2007 election for Democrat Party.
 After the election, he was appointed by the Democratic Party meeting to serve as the Director of the Democratic Party.
 Later, he resigned from the party on 11 November 2014 to lead the rally against the amnesty law in 2013–2014 Thai political crisis.

 After the coup he has joined the Palang Pracharath Party before being elected as a vice-leader on 29 September 2018 to run 2019 Thai general election.
-On 10 July 2019, he received his graciousness appointed to the position of Minister of Education.
+On 10 July 2019, he was appointed to the position of Minister of Education.
 On 24 February 2021, the Criminal Court sentenced Nataphol to imprisonment for seven years and four months, resulting in him immediately terminated his position as Minister of Education.